-Strategic - risks arising from uncertainties that may impact our ability to achieve our strategic objectives.

-Economic - risks that directly impact financial performance and realisation of future economic benefits.
+Strategic - risks arising from uncertainties that may impact our ability to achieve our High: Impact within 6 months of risk strategic objectives.
+Economic - risks that directly impact financial performance and realisation of future occurring

-Operational - risks arising from our business that have the potential to impact people, environment, community and operational performance including our supply chain.
+Medium: Impact between 6 and 12 economic benefits. months of risk occurring environment, community and operational performance including our supply chain.
 Environment - risks arising from our business that have the potential to impact air, land, water, ecosystems and human health.